This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 2. Preserve core traffic first.

-3. Reduce demand or increase backend capacity before simply widening limits.
+3. Reduce demand or add backend capacity before simply widening limits.

-4. Avoid increasing caps blindly without memory and latency validation.
+4. Avoid increasing caps blindly without memory and tail-latency validation.

-1. Stop sending new traffic to the instance.
+1. Stop routing new traffic to the node if your traffic manager supports it.

-4. Use the configured forced-drain timeout only as a safety boundary, not as the primary shutdown path.
+4. Use the configured forced-drain timeout only as a safety boundary.

 After Any Incident

-• record whether the proxy was the root cause or the reflector of backend failure
+• whether the proxy was the root cause or a reflector of backend failure